Ride the Cyclone

-Premise

-Members of the St. Cassian High School chamber choir of Uranium City, Saskatchewan, have perished on a faulty roller coaster called The Cyclone.
-Each tells their story, in song form, to win the reward from a mechanical fortune teller: the chance to return to life.
+The story revolves around members of the St. Cassian High School chamber choir of Uranium City, Saskatchewan, who have perished on a faulty roller coaster called The Cyclone.
+Each tells their story, in song form, to win the reward from a fortune teller machine: the chance to return to life.

 Productions

-The world premiere production by Atomic Vaudeville took place in Victoria, British Columbia at the Metro Studio Theatre in on March 11 2009.
+The world premiere production by Atomic Vaudeville took place in Victoria, British Columbia at the Metro Studio Theatre on March 11 2009.
 It was directed by Britt Small with production design by Hank Pine and James Insell.
 A production played at the Theatre Passe Muraille, Toronto in 2011, and there was a tour of Western Canada in 2013.

 The American premiere took place at the Chicago Shakespeare Theater.
 Directed by Rachel Rockwell, the production opened on 29 September 2015, playing a limited run until 8 November.
 With Rockwell again directing, the show opened Off-Broadway at the Lucille Lortel Theatre with an official opening night on 30 November 2016, ending its limited run on 18 December.
 Taylor Louderman was initially cast in the production but withdrew during previews, citing creative differences.
 She was replaced by original Chicago company member Tiffany Tatreau.
 The cast also included Alex Wyse and Gus Halper.
 Charles Isherwood of The New York Times praised the show, stating "this delightfully weird and just plain delightful show... will provide the kind of thrills we look for in all musical comedies, however outlandish their subject matter: an engaging and varied score, knocked out of the park by a superlative cast, and a supremely witty book."
-The same production went to Seattle in 2018 in collaboration with the 5th Avenue Theater, operating in the affiliate ACT Theatre.
+The same production went to Seattle in 2018 in collaboration with the 5th Avenue Theatre, operating in the affiliate ACT Theatre.
 Following the death of original director/choreographer Rachel Rockwell, a production based on Rockwell's direction opened at the Alliance Theater in Atlanta in 2019, directed by Leora Morris and featuring much of the same cast and creative team.

-It was announced in May 2025 that the show would be making its European premiere in London at Southwark Playhouse Elephant from November 14, with an opening night set on November 19, until January 10, 2026.
-Lizzi Gee is set to direct and choreograph the production.
-Full creative and casting details are yet to be revealed.
+The show made its European premiere in London at Southwark Playhouse Elephant from November 14, 2025, with an opening night on November 19, until January 10, 2026.
+Lizzi Gee directed and choreographed the production.
+The production returned to Southwark Playhouse Elephant in the summer of 2026.